Table of Contents

 Scan-Speak was a competitor who would compete with SEAS and also sold a lot of products, labelled Dynaco A25.
 Ragnar Lian had switched to Scan-Speak in 1970.

-In addition to the A25, SEAS produced the A50 which contained two pieces of the 25TV-EW and the A10 which Jan Paus had developed around 17TV-GW and the H087 tweeter, also those with acoustic valve.
+In addition to the A25, SEAS produced the A50 which contained two pieces of the 25TV-EW and the A10 which Jan Paus had developed around 17TV-GW and the H087 tweeter.
+Those designs were also equipped with acoustic valve.
 (The A10 was originally conceived as a rear speaker in a Dynaco 4 channel system, but never came close to the A25 numerically.)

 SONY: When I came to SEAS, another important customer was SONY, who as opposed to Dynaco was serviced from Moss.
 Cabinets for a variety of models were produced by Bagn Møbelindustri in Valdres and sent to Moss.
 Here the enclosures were equipped with a crossover and drivers, checked and packed in SONY packaging.
 Then they were sent to SONY's central warehouse in Belgium.
 The enclosures were well designed, with some clever details, and held a high standard.
 It was evident that SONY had confidence in our ability to construct crossovers and choose drivers that gave a sound that appealed to European customers.
 In a couple of innings we had week-long visits by engineers who tried to understand our way of working.
 These were interesting visits that gave us insight into the way the Japanese work, not least how complicated and hierarchical their decision process was.
 Sometimes we were very frustrated of their time consuming path to a decision.
 In one area the people from SONY were particularly skilled and taught us an important lesson, namely cosmetics.
 It was not enough that an adhesion was technically perfect and durable, it should also look nice.
 The same applied to surface finish, both of membranes, chassis and magnet system parts.
 For example, the lead wires from the coil had to be sewn through the speaker cone and secured / sealed with glue.
 Here SONY specified position, size and appearance of the glue dots.
 At times we thought, not least the production workers, the customer went too far, but we realized that this part of the quality would be important in the future, so we strived to satisfy the customer.
 This proved to be a wise decision.
 Eventually SONY bought the German firm Wega and took over the cabinet production themselves.
 But they continued to use our drivers, and maintained the good connection to SEAS.
 SONY used our 1-inch dome tweeter in large numbers and was an important driving force to initiate the production of our 3/4 inch dome, albeit with a customer specified chassis.